 Remember all those to-do list items you’ve managed to keep organized?
 That means pressure.
 Property managers are often in a race against the clock when it comes to getting work orders complete and depositing funds into your accounts, among other tasks, but you manage to complete your responsibilities, all while staying cool under pressure.

-Remembering names is a huge part of connecting with people, which is probably why property managers are so good at it.
+Knowing names is a huge part of connecting with people, which is probably why property managers are so good at it.
 If someone calls in from unit 6, you know their name, their dog’s name, and probably the name of their grandmother who comes over for Sunday tea.
-Remembering names is a sure way to make your tenants know you view them as more than just an occupant.
+This is a surefire way to make your tenants know you view them as more than just an occupant.

 A property is completely in the hands of a property manager, which means you’re awesome at taking on responsibility.
 Juggling dozens, hundreds, maybe even thousands of units means you’re accountable for all those residents, and their rent checks each month are a sure sign you’re doing it well.